10-Academy-Self-Learning-Resources/MLops-Continuous-Delivery/README.md

    Continuous Integration (CI) extends the testing and validating code and components by adding testing and validating data and models.

-   Continuous Delivery (CD) concerns with delivery of an ML training pipeline that automatically deploys another the ML model prediction service.
+   Continuous Delivery (CD) concerns with delivery of an ML training pipeline that automatically deploys ML model prediction service.

    Continuous Training (CT) is unique to ML systems property, which automatically retrains ML models for re-deployment.

    Continuous Monitoring (CM) concerns with monitoring production data and model performance metrics, which are bound to business metrics.

 3. Versioning: The goal of the versioning is to treat ML training scripts, ML models and data sets for model training as first-class citizens in DevOps processes by tracking ML models and data sets with version control systems.
-There are many reasons why ML models and data changes, the list can be found [here](https://ml-ops.org/content/mlops-principles)
+There are many reasons why ML models and data changes, the list can be found [here](https://ml-ops.org/content/mlops-principles#versioning)
 4. Experiments Tracking: Experiment tracking is the process of saving all experiment related information that you care about for every experiment you run.
+[Learn More here](https://neptune.ai/blog/ml-experiment-tracking)
-5. Testing: The process of checking each stage of mlops to verufy if it gives the required results.
-It involves data and feature test, unit test etc
+5. Testing: The process of checking each stage of mlops to verify if it gives the required results.
+It involves data and feature test, model test, unit test etc
 6. Monitoring: Once the ML model has been deployed, it need to be monitored to assure that the ML model performs as expected.
 7. Reproducibility in a machine learning workflow means that every phase of either data processing, ML model training, and ML model deployment should produce identical results given the same input.

+<h2>Further Recommended Reading</h2>
+Andriy Burkov’s book on [Machine Learning Engineering](http://www.mlebook.com/wiki/)